ardanlabs/python-go/pyext/README-B.md

 29 )
 ```

 Listing 2 shows the `setup.py` file for our project.
-In line 09 we define a command to build an extension that uses the Go compiler.
+On line 09, we define a command to build an extension that uses the Go compiler.
+Python has built-in support for extensions written in C, C++ and [SWIG](http://www.swig.org/), but not for Go.

 Lines 12-14 define the command to run and line 15 runs this command as an external command (Python's `subprocess` is like Go’s `os/exec`).

-In line 20 we call the setup command, specifying the package name in line 21 and a version in line 22.
-In line 23 we define the Python module name and in lines 24-26 we define the extension module (the Go code).
-In line 27 we override the built-in 'build_ext` command with our `build_ext` command that builds Go code.
-In line 28 we specify the package is not zip safe since it contains a shared library.
+On line 20, we call the setup command, specifying the package name on line 21 and a version on line 22.
+On line 23, we define the Python module name and on lines 24-26 we define the extension module (the Go code).
+On line 27, we override the built-in 'build_ext` command with our `build_ext` command that builds Go code.
+On line 28, we specify the package is not zip safe since it contains a shared library.

-Another file we need to create is `MANIFEST.in`, it's a file that defines all the extra files that need to be packaged in a source distribution.
+Another file we need to create is `MANIFEST.in`.
+It's a file that defines all the extra files that need to be packaged in the source distribution.

 **Listing 3: MANIFEST.in**
 ```